hyperledger/indy-hipe/text/0155-rich-schema-mapping/README.md

     "administrativeNumber": "Text"
 ```

-Then the corresponding Mapping object will have the following `content`:
+Then the corresponding Mapping object may have the following `content`.
+ Please note that we used all attributes from the
+original Schema except `dateOfExpiry`, `categoriesOfVehicles/dateOfExpiry` and `categoriesOfVehicles/restrictions`.
+Also we are going to have `licenseNumber` attribute twice but with different encodings.
 ```
     '@id': "did:sov:5e9F8ZmxuvDqRiqqY29x6dx9oU4qwFTkPbDpWtwGbdUsrCD",
     '@context': "did:sov:2f9F8ZmxuvDqRiqqY29x6dx9oU4qwFTkPbDpWtwGbdUsrCD",